“The only source of knowledge is experience.” —Albert Einstein

 We’re screening a portion of the documentary, followed by a Q&A and panel discussion, featuring experts from the documentary as well as local energy efficient design specialists.
 Spanning multiple industries from developers, to members of the California Energy Commission, to experts from the private sector, our panelists seek to present a dynamic and interdisciplinary discussion around NZE.

 This post was written by Warren Neilson.
-Specializing in Real Estate Strategy for stok, Warren co-creates a better future with our partners by helping them realize sustainability goals throughout their entire real estate portfolio, allowing for maximum impact through the sustainable built environment.
+Specializing in real estate strategy for stok, Warren helps clients realize sustainability goals throughout their entire real estate portfolio, allowing for maximum impact through the sustainable built environment.